geudde/attic-chest/pages/04.season-3/12.meeting-33/03.new-year/docs.md

 <div class="author">Mrs Richardson</div>

-Its annual circuit round the Sun
+Its annual circuit round the sun
 Again the toiling Earth has run,
-Again as one sad Year retires,
+Again as one sad year retires,
-Another, new-born Hope inspires.
+Another, new-born hope inspires.
 Experience cannot quite control
-This inward Breathing of the Soul,
+This inward breathing of the soul,
-Nor Reason totally subdue,
+Nor reason totally subdue,
-Whilst our defeated Plans we view
+Whilst our defeated plans we view
-The eager Wish, to plan anew
+The eager wish, to plan anew

-The restless Vigor of the Mind,
+The restless vigor of the mind,
 Whilst doom’d on Earth to be confin’d,
-*Will* start by Fits, to some new Goal:
+*Will* start by fits, to some new goal:
-*Will* seek some visionary Pole,
+*Will* seek some visionary pole,
 Yet chasten’d still must be *her* Sight,
-For if her Beam, too strongly bright,
+For if her beam, too strongly bright,
-Suddenly ’scape the raptur’d Gaze,
+Suddenly ’scape the raptur’d gaze,
-The Spirit, lost in dread Amaze,
+The spirit, lost in dread amaze,
-Toss’d from its Balance unaware,
+Toss’d from its balance unaware,
-Becomes the Victim of Despair.
+Becomes the victim of despair.

-How then to navigate this Shore?
+How then to navigate this shore?
 Its currents stem?
 Its shallows explore?
-To guard against each Vortex wide?
+To guard against each vortex wide?
-To struggle with the foaming Tide?
+To struggle with the foaming tide?
-To shun the Rocks?
-To clear the Strands?
+To shun the rocks?
+To clear the strands?
-And work thro’ all the shifting Sands?
+And work thro’ all the shifting sands?
-To meet the Shock of adverse Winds,
+To meet the shock of adverse winds,
-When Terror, Circumspection blinds?
+When terror, circumspection blinds?
-Our doubtful Course compell’d to take,
+Our doubtful course compell’d to take,
-Where fatal oft the first Mistake,
+Where fatal oft the first mistake,
-How frequently, in early Years,
+How frequently, in early years,
-When rash unthinking Passion steers,
+When rash unthinking passion steers,
-Is the poor Bark borne wide astray,
+Is the poor bark borne wide astray,
-Ne’er to regain its wonted Way.
+Ne’er to regain its wonted way.
-How often wrecked in Sight of Land,
+How often wrecked in sight of land,
-While griev’d Spectators wishing stand,
+While griev’d spectators wishing stand,
-Unable to avert its Fate,
+Unable to avert its fate,
-Or of its Course extend the Date!
+Or of its course extend the date!

-But blest with kindly Gales and Skies,
+But blest with kindly gales and skies,
-See yonder prosp’rous Vessell flies,
+See yonder prosp’rous vessel flies,
-The Guide not more of Virtue arm’d,
+The guide not more of virtue arm’d,
-Or of its Risques by Fear alarm’d;
+Or of its risques by fear alarm’d;
-Smoothly it cuts its wat’ry Way,
+Smoothly it cuts its wat’ry way,
-Nor ever meets one frowning Day.
+Nor ever meets one frowning day.
 Yet shall we say that such are blest?
-Or dare interpret Heaven’s Behest?
+Or dare interpret heaven’s behest?
-What to our Thoughts may Bliss appear,
+What to our thoughts may bliss appear,
-Perhaps is made a Proof severe
+Perhaps is made a proof severe
-Of Virtue which the Storm could brave
+Of virtue which the storm could brave
-But in the calm Sea finds its Grave.
+But in the calm sea finds its grave.

-Then let us not by Shews be caught,
+Then let us not by shews be caught,
-Nor, weak reject the bitter Draught;
+Nor, weak reject the bitter draught;
-In Anger, if the Cup be given,
+In anger, if the cup be given,
-’Tis just we feel the Scourge of Heaven;
+’Tis just we feel the scourge of heaven;
-While oft in stern Misfortune’s School
+While oft in stern misfortune’s school
-We learn our Frailties to o’errule.
+We learn our frailties to o’errule.
 A conquest rare to be acquir’d
-Possessing all our Souls desir’d.
+Possessing all our souls desir’d.

-&emsp;Be it in Future then our Pray’r
+&emsp;Be it in future then our pray’r
-&emsp;Those simple Gifts alone to share,
+&emsp;Those simple gifts alone to share,
 &emsp;Beings so prone to err can bear.

-In this consoling Thought to trust,
+In this consoling thought to trust,
-That Heav’n is merciful and just:
+That heav’n is merciful and just:
 That if resign’d we meet its will,
-Intent our Duties to fulfil,
+Intent our duties to fulfil,
-We speed the Dawn of that bright Day
+We speed the dawn of that bright day
-Which all our Grief shall bear away,
+Which all our grief shall bear away,
-Which brings the patient Mourner Rest,
+Which brings the patient mourner rest,
 And, as we suffer, makes us blest.